vrineau/AgattaDocs/Input files.md

 `(Lobotes, Datnioides, Hapalogenys,(Chaetodontidae, (Pomacanthidae, Drepaneidae))`

-> :warning: **Important:** For a character state to be informative in 3ia, it is sufficient for at least one OTU to have the ancestral state and two OTUs to have the derived state, saying that two taxa are more closely related to each other than any is to a third.
+> **Important:** For a character state to be informative in 3ia, it is sufficient for at least one OTU to have the ancestral state and two OTUs to have the derived state, saying that two taxa are more closely related to each other than any is to a third.

 It is also possible to decide that state 2 is not ultimately derived from state 1: